 You can also click Skip in the Actions column of the failed precheck item.
 A dialog box appears, prompting you to confirm whether you want to skip this operation.
 Click OK in the dialog box to confirm.

-After you purchase the data migration instance, you can start the data migration task.
-For more information, see Purchase a data migration instance.
-If you do not need to purchase a data migration instance, click Save to go to the details page of the data migration task.
-You can purchase a data migration instance later as needed.
+After the purchase succeeds, you can start the data migration task.
+For more information about how to purchase a data migration instance, see Purchase a data migration instance.
+If you do not need to purchase a data migration instance at this time, click Save to go to the details page of the data migration task.
+You can manually purchase a data migration instance later as needed.

-Data migration services allow you to modify the migration objects during a data migration task.
+The data migration service allows you to modify the migration objects when the task is running.
 For more information, see View and modify migration objects.
-After a data migration task is started, it is executed based on the selected migration type.
+After the data migration task is started, it is executed based on the selected migration types.
 For more information, see the "View migration details" section in View details of a data migration task.